 PFFS vs. SNPs

-SNP plans must include prescription drug coverage, while many PFFS plans do not cover drugs.
-With an SNP plan, you must choose a primary care doctor or care coordinator and get a referral from your primary care physician before seeing a specialist.
+SNPs must include prescription drug coverage, while many PFFS plans do not cover drugs.
+With an SNP, you must choose a primary care doctor or care coordinator and get a referral from your primary care physician before seeing a specialist.

-Like a PFFS plan, with an SNP plan, you may not have coverage for out-of-network medical services.
+Like a PFFS plan, with an SNP, you may not have coverage for out-of-network medical services.
 Those with severe conditions or specific disabilities may join an SNP at any time.

 Other Options to Consider for Health Coverage